-- Collaborating with the DCCI Task Force, Consumer Care and Planning will share with Palm Beach County League of Cities and Treasure Coast League of Cities the availability of free dementia sensitivity trainings - Collaborating with the DCCI Task Force, Consumer Care and Planning will share with the United Way of Palm Beach County and the United Way of St. Lucie County the availability of free dementia sensitivity trainings. - Collaborating with the DCCI Task Force, Consumer and Planning will share with the Indian River County Senior Collaborative, Palm Beach County Community Revitalization Team, Healthier Boynton Beach, and the Palm Beach Coalition Health Services Advisory Group the availability of free dementia sensitivity trainings.
+• Collaborating with the DCCI Task Force, Consumer Care and Planning will share with the United Way of Palm Beach County and the United Way of St. Lucie County the availability of free dementia sensitivity trainings.

+Steps to Complete in 2023: Palm Beach County DCCI Task Force to develop dementia sensitivity trainings.

+• Collaborating with the DCCI Task Force, Consumer and Planning will share with the Indian River County Senior Collaborative, Palm Beach County Community Revitalization Team, Healthier Boynton Beach, and the Palm Beach Coalition Health Services Advisory Group the availability of free dementia sensitivity trainings.